03karenxu/school-projects/AVR LED control/README.md

 **README**

 C programing assignment for my computer architecture class.
 Exercise in working with timers, interrupts, and LEDs using the C programming language.
+Skeleton provided by teaching staff (DO NOT TOUCH sections).

 **FEATURES:**
 - LED control functions for turning LEDs on/off based on specific patterns.